“ Are you f&*#ing serious? You just bought a house without telling me!”

 The people pleaser, social worker attitude will not get you far in sales.

 The right sales approach in today’s market is to be like the Saint Bernard.
-Strong, friendly, authoritative and in control with a helpful and attentive attitude.
+You must be strong, friendly, authoritative and in control with a helpful and attentive attitude.
 Just avoid the slobbering!